majordomo-consulting/boilerplate.html.snipcart/README.md

 This is an example e-commerce site written in HTML with CSS and Snipcart.
-Though there are better alternatives for developers, the simplicity of this package may be preferred by some.
+Though there are better alternatives for developers or the less cost-conscious, the simplicity of this package is still relevant.

 ## To customize this package: